 RHR works to legally prevent or reverse the takeover of Palestinian lands in Area C, and ensure that Palestinian farmers can safely access those lands.
 We started working in villages in the South Hebron Hills, and we have recently expanded to the villages around Bethlehem as well as to a few villages in the Northern West Bank.
-We continually monitor the implementation of previous rulings on land access issues, and currently are working on over 200 open cases relating to land confiscation, criminal charges and complaints lodged by Palestinian farmers against settlement security personnel.
+We continually monitor the implementation of previous rulings on land access issues, while seeking legal intervention in open cases relating to land confiscation, criminal charges and complaints lodged by Palestinian farmers against settlement security personnel.

 3. Socioeconomic Justice Work in Israel:

-Rights of the Poor: RHR focuses on raising awareness and lobbying the Knesset for better economic rights for impoverished Israelis at the national level.
+Breaking the Cycle of Poverty: RHR focuses on raising awareness and lobbying the Knesset for better economic rights for impoverished Israelis at the national level.
 Issues we tackle include child stipends, urban renewal, & improving transparency in procedures to pay back debt.
 At the local level, our Rights Center in Hadera helps hundreds of Jews and Arab citizens obtain socioeconomic rights that have been denied to them, such as unemployment or disability benefits.
 We also run empowerment and advocacy groups of local Arab and Jewish citizens from the Hadera area who focus and advocate for policy changes of their choosing.

 Rights to Public Housing: RHR provides legal representation for public housing tenants in Beit Shean, Beersheva, and Hadera whose housing does not meet their needs or who are facing eviction.
 In coalition with other organizations, we wrote proposed legislation to save Israel’s public housing, and helped to create an officially-recognized Knesset lobby to promote public housing.
 In March of 2016, the Amendments to the Public Housing Transparency Bill, which RHR advocated for over a number of years alongside out partners in the Forum for Public Housing coalition, passed, marking a significant achievement in the struggle to end abuse and harassment of public housing tenants by public housing companies.

 4. Promoting Human Rights Education in Israel: